 Debbie received her law degree from St. John’s University School of Law, magna cum laude, where she was Executive Notes & Comments Editor of the St. John’s Law Review.
 She received her B.S. from the State University of New York, University at Albany, magna cum laude.

 Karen has over two decades of legal experience working with employees, workers, and immigrants.
 Karen served for over nine years as an Assistant Attorney General at the Labor Bureau at the State Attorney General and led investigations into labor violations in numerous industries, including agricultural, greengrocer, moving, restaurant, and taxi industries.
 She was a recipient of a Skadden Fellowship at the National Employment Law Project and a Robert M. Cover Teaching Fellowship at Yale Law School and held an assistant professorship at Syracuse University College of Law.
-Karen also has worked in not-for-profit advocacy organizations in management positions.
+Karen also has worked in not-for-profit policy and advocacy organizations in management and leadership positions.

 Jennifer Peterson brings her background in community services and her strong organizational skills to support the cases of Kakalec Law.
 She has worked in community housing in Brooklyn, and provided program support to a not-for-profit organization providing scholarships to medical students of color.
 Jennifer is a graduate of St. Joseph’s University and holds a degree in marketing.